-Ex 1.6 - A multi-purpose organization provides a variety of services to its members, including insurance services that result in income to the organization.
-The organization makes political expenditures soley from the income producing funds.
+A federal or out-ofstate political action committee qualifies as a recipient committee when \$1,000 or more in a calendar year is used for expenditures and contributions in California.
+Ex 1.6 - Example A multipurpose organization provides a variety of services to its members, including insurance services that result in income to the organization.
+The organization makes political expenditures from the income producing account and not from its membership dues account.
 Therefore, the organization does not qualify as a recipient committee.
 The organization is required to file reports as an "independent expenditure" committee if it makes, in a single calendar year, \$1,000 or more in independent expenditures.